 She has presented nationally and internationally, including at The Queens Museum of Art (New York), The World Financial Center Winter Garden (New York), The Incheon Women Artists’ Biennale (Korea), The Comfort Women Museum (Taiwan), The Kunstmuseum Bonn (Germany),The State Museum of Gulag (Russia), 1a Space Gallery (Hong Kong), Socrates Sculpture Park (New York), The Buk Seoul Museum of Art, (Korea), The Asian American Arts Centre (New York), The Chinese American Arts Council (New York), The Lower Manhattan Cultural Council (New York), Van Brunt Gallery (New York), Elizabeth Heskin Gallery (New York), Franconia Sculpture Park (Minnesota), The Bronx River Art Center (New York), The Boston Center for the Arts (Boston), Spaces Gallery (Cleveland), The Three Rivers Arts Festival (Pittsburgh), Hauser & Wirth Gallery (New York), and as Public Art at major sites (Times Square, Chelsea, Lincoln Center, etc) in New York City, in collaboration with the NYC Department of Transportation’s Urban Art Program.

-Her artwork received national and international broadcast media attention from The BBC, NPR’s Art on Air (New York), NY 1 TV (New York), KBS TV News (Korea), Yue-Sai Kan’s World (Shanghai), Tokyo FM (Tokyo), Morning Brew (Hong Kong), SBS TV News (Korea), and PTS TV Evening News (Pittsburgh).
+Her artwork received national and international broadcast media attention from NPR’s Art on Air (New York), NY 1 TV (New York), KBS TV News (Korea), Yue-Sai Kan’s World (Shanghai), Tokyo FM (Tokyo), Morning Brew (Hong Kong), SBS TV News (Korea), and PTS TV Evening News (Pittsburgh), and The BBC.

 She has been invited as a guest speaker at Columbia University, UC Berkeley, Stanford University, UCLA, The Korea Society, The City University of New York, The China Institute, The University of Southern California, Emory University, Wellesley College, The Korean American Associate/The Consulate General of the Republic of Korea in Atlanta, Georgia State University, Dalton State College, The Chinese University of Hong Kong, The Taipei Women’s Rescue Foundation, and The Kupferberg Holocaust Resource Center and Archives.

-She has participated in artist residencies internationally including The World Financial Center Artist Residency (New York), Socrates Sculpture Park (New York), Franconia Sculpture Park (Minnesota), Youkobo Art Space (Japan), Bamboo Culture International (Taiwan), and Taipei Artist Village (Taiwan).
+She has participated in artist residencies internationally including The World Financial Center Artist Residency (New York), Socrates Sculpture Park (New York), Franconia Sculpture Park (Minnesota), Youkobo Art Space (Japan), Bamboo Culture International (Taiwan), Taipei Artist Village (Taiwan) and Brandeis University (Boston).